ArshockAbedan/ML2021/readme.md

 # Machine learning review 2021

-## New techniques in machine learning.
-A review
+## A review of new techniques in machine learning.

 Tensorflow, Keras, Pytorch, and etc.